 Fumigants usually are not effective because the complexity and shallow depth of vole burrow systems allow fumigants to escape.

-Although not effective on a large scale, trapping is the safest way to remove voles in home grounds or in small orchards before vole numbers are extremely high.
+Although not effective on a large scale, trapping is the safest way to remove voles in home grounds or small orchards before vole numbers are extremely high.
 Fall and late winter are periods when voles are easiest to trap.
 Set mouse-sized snap traps at burrow openings or in runways near ornamental shrubbery, flower beds, gardens, or rock walls.
 Bait the traps with a peanut butter-oatmeal mixture or apple slices.
 Set the trap perpendicular to the runway, and cover the trap with an inverted cardboard box or pan.
 Be sure to allow space for the trap to operate freely under the covering.
 Check the traps twice daily, in the morning and evening, and reset the traps until no more voles are captured.
 See the Trapline Products website for more information on trapping and a video describing trap placement.
 Although voles rarely invade houses, in the event that they do, they can be controlled by setting snap traps or live traps (Sherman or box-type) as you would for house mice.

 Voles may be live trapped using mouse-sized box traps in areas of vole activity.
 Bait the traps with a peanut butter-oatmeal mixture or apple slices.
 Voles should be released more than a half mile from the capture site into overgrown fields or other grassy areas where they will not pose a problem for other landowners.